exeQutor/RWM-Option/README.md

 ### `rwm_option`

-Use only one main function to retrieve all `options`.
+Use only one main function to retrieve all `options` by passing an option `key`.

     rwm_option(key)